 What is it like to be one of the next big guys for Suzuki?
 Is that a lot of pressure on you for this season?
-Ya know being on Suzuki to me it takes off pressure.
+Ya know to be on Suzuki to me it takes off the pressure.
 I know I have good support behind me and the best bikes I could ask for.

 Plans for 2008?
 For 2008 I’m going to all the big nationals and just doing the best I can.
 I know if I ride the way I know how to ride that I’ll do good and come up with good results